fgtclb/t3oodle/Documentation/Usage/CreatingNewPolls.rst

       in TYPO3 backend, the votes get hidden when this setting is enabled.

-.. _oneOptionOnly:
+.. _limitAmountOfVotesPerParticipant:

-One option only
+Limit amount of votes per participant
-"""""""""""""""
+"""""""""""""""""""""""""""""""""""""
 .. container:: table-row

    Description
-      Each participant can only select one option.
+      Each participant can only select as much options as defined.
 But one option can get selected by multiple participants.

 .. _limitAmountOfVotesPerOption: